BE Informed No. 1.11

 for privileges by examination and/or with our frequency-based-incentive operator license class structure.

-and extension of the amateur's proven ability to contribute to the advancement of the radio art; Encouragement and improvement
+communications; Continuation and extension of the amateur's proven ability to contribute to the advancement of the radio art;

-experts; and Continuation and extension of the amateur's unique ability to enhance international goodwill.
+technicians, and electronics experts; and Continuation and extension of the amateur's unique ability to enhance international

 FR3.
 The Section 97.7 amateur operator license grant is analogous to a driver’s license, with the Section 97.105 control operator making timely expert decisions and causing/allowing appropriate actions to occur.